How Can I Find Support For Schizophrenia?

 If you have a loved one who is living with schizophrenia and you want to be a part of their support system, an effective first step may be to learn the signs of schizophrenia.
 Understanding the signs may help you recognize an episode early and get your loved one the professional assistance they deserve.
 In addition, knowing the symptoms of schizophrenia may help you cope with the difficulties that can be associated with caretaking.

-Engage in self-care
+Engage in self-care aside from external support for schizophrenia

-• Avoid substance misuse: While updated evidence may be needed, individuals with schizophrenia may have higher rates of substance misuse, which could lead to increased psychotic symptoms and poorer treatment.
+- Avoid substance misuse: While updated evidence may be needed, individuals with schizophrenia may have higher rates of substance misuse, which could lead to increased psychotic symptoms and poorer treatment.
 As a result, it may be beneficial to recognize the signs of substance misuse and seek treatment if you believe you are experiencing a substance use disorder.
 In addition, it may be helpful to avoid the use of substances in general (such as alcohol, nicotine, cannabis, or illegal narcotics) as these may exacerbate schizophrenia symptoms.

-Seek the help of a therapist
+Seek the help of a therapist or a mental health professional for treatment

-While self-care may be beneficial, it may not offer the same benefits as receiving support from a mental health professional.
+While self-care may be beneficial, it may not offer the same benefits as receiving assistance from a mental health professional.
 Therapy can help individuals with schizophrenia cope and may treat certain negative and positive symptoms.
 Common therapies for schizophrenia may include the following:

-• Cognitive behavioral therapy (CBT): CBT is often utilized to identify thought patterns and behaviors that may be harmful or unwanted.
+- Cognitive behavioral therapy (CBT): CBT is often utilized to identify thought patterns and behaviors that may be harmful or unwanted.
 A CBT provider may help an individual with schizophrenia determine whether a thought is delusional and learn ways to cope with these thought patterns.

-• Family therapy: Family therapy sessions may help friends, loved ones, and partners of those with schizophrenia discuss the disorder and learn effective support techniques.
+- Family therapy: Family therapy sessions may help friends, loved ones, and partners of those with schizophrenia discuss the disorder and learn effective support techniques.
 These sessions may include both the individuals living with schizophrenia and their loved ones, who may engage in a group discussion with the help of a licensed professional.

-• Art therapy: Art therapy, which typically involves the use of various artistic mediums, such as painting, drawing, or photography, may enable individuals to express themselves, alleviate negative symptoms, and provide opportunities to socialize.
+- Art therapy: Art therapy, which typically involves the use of various artistic mediums, such as painting, drawing, or photography, may enable individuals to express themselves, alleviate negative symptoms, and provide opportunities to socialize.

 According to a 2018 study, online cognitive behavioral therapy may be helpful for individuals living with symptoms of psychosis, including those living with schizophrenia.
 While additional research may be warranted, existing studies suggest that online and in-person therapy typically produce the same results.
 However, those currently experiencing a psychotic episode may need to seek care in person.